CometstarMH/radical-item-sliding/readme.md

 ## Project Status

-This project is still in a proof-of-concept stage.
+This project is in beta.
 However, code cleanup and detailed testings aside, the component is stable enough and pretty usable as-is.
-It has also been deployed and actively used in a production environment at my previous workplace.

 If you find a bug, you are welcome to open a pull request.
 However, I would like to keep the scope of this project small.
 Feature request will be considered, but may not always be accepted.